rolsonquadras/jersey-embedded-jetty/README.md

-# REST Jetty Standalone demo
+# REST - Embedded Jetty demo

 <v1>

-This is a sample demo project to show the use of Jetty(v9.2.3) Standalone Server with Jersey(v2.7) implementation of JAX-RS.
+This is a sample demo project to show the use of Jetty(v9.2.3) Embedded Server with Jersey(v2.7) implementation of JAX-RS.

 **Resources Class:**